 Back to Search

-From Mid Calder go through East Calder and southeast by road to the Lanark road (A70) and southwest along this road for 1km to the path on the left beyond Little Vantage where a signpost indicates the route to West Linton.
+Southwest of Little Vantage* (A70), a signpost indicates the route to West Linton.
 The path descends to cross the Water of Leith (footbridge), then climbs gradually to the Cauldstane Slap, the pass between West Cairn Hill and East Cairn Hill.
 1km south of the pass, the path becomes a track which goes down to Baddinsgill Reservoir, from the south end of which a road continues down to West Linton, first crossing an old Roman Road later used as the road to Biggar.